Learning Outcomes

 If a suspect:

-- Consents and participates: Standard identification is used where possible.
+- Consents and participates: Standard identification is used where possible, with video identification the usual default.

 - Refuses: The officer may proceed with a covert or alternative procedure; refusal may be used as adverse evidence at trial.